-The computing services department consists of five teams covering a broad spectrum of technology disciplines.
-While each team provides distinctly different services, the department is designed to facilitate cross-team collaboration with the goal of providing more effective, efficient solutions by working together in a multidisciplinary manner to solve business problems with cutting edge technology.
+The computing services department consists of six teams covering a broad spectrum of technology disciplines.
+While each team provides distinctly different services, the department is designed to facilitate cross-team collaboration with the goal of providing more effective, efficient solutions by working together in a multidisciplinary manner to solve business problems with cutting-edge technology.

-Work in Computing Services is full of diverse technical challenges, such as the development of sensor data collection systems, support of high performance computing clusters, creation of field-based spatial tools and development of tools to assist with the analysis of plant DNA.
+Work in Computing Services is full of diverse technical challenges, such as the development of sensor data collection systems, support of high performance computing clusters, creation of field-based spatial tools and development of tools to assist with plant DNA analysis.
 Exciting opportunities abound for those talented in technical disciplines and with the ability to work in a very collaborative team environment.

 Bioinformatics and Research Support